VCWVL/wede5020-part-2-LUBOMBUYU/README.md

 ## Project Overview

-A comprehensive, responsive website for TechFlow Solutions - a fictional IT services company specializing in custom software development, mobile apps, IT consulting, web development, cloud solutions, and cybersecurity.
-This project serves as a practical application of front-end web development skills, focusing on creating a professional, user-friendly, and aesthetically pleasing online presence for a business.
+A comprehensive, responsive website for TechFlow Solutions – a fictional IT services company specializing in custom software development, mobile apps, IT consulting, web development, cloud solutions, and cybersecurity.

+This project demonstrates front-end web development skills, focusing on building a professional and user-friendly online presence for a business.

 ## Website Goals and Objectives